tsuru/tsuru/docs/services/build.rst

 This document is a hands-on guide to turning your existing cloud service into a Tsuru service.

-In order to create a service is you to implement a provisioning API for your service, which Tsuru will call using `HTTP protocol <http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods>`_ when a customer creates a new instance or binds a service instance with an app.
+In order to create a service you need to implement a provisioning API for your service, which Tsuru will call using `HTTP protocol <http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods>`_ when a customer creates a new instance or binds a service instance with an app.

 You will also need to create a YAML document that will serve as the service manifest.
 We provide a command-line tool to help you to create this manifest and manage your service.

 Creating your service api
 =========================

-To create your api you can use any programming language or framework.
+To create your service api you can use any programming language or framework.
 In this tutorial we will use `flask <http://flask.pocoo.org>`_.

 Prerequisites
 -------------

-First, let's be sure that Python and pip is already installed:
+First, let's be sure that Python and pip are already installed:

 .. highlight:: bash